-Providers in Orchard Park, NY offer options in skin cancer treatment
+Dermatologist in Orchard Park, New York offer options in skin cancer treatment

 Skin cancer is a serious medical condition that, without proper treatment, can have a grave outcome.
 Patients in the Orchard Park, NY area count on Orchard Park Dermatology for accurate diagnosis and effective care.

 Learning to recognize characteristics of cancerous moles is an important step in protecting yourself.
 What does skin cancer look like?
 Its appearance can vary a great deal, but the following ABCDE list helps in identifying suspicious lesions:

 - Asymmetry – If you split the mole, the halves would not look similar.

 - Color – Bluish, unusual, or multiple colors.

 - Diameter – Larger around than a pencil eraser.

 - Evolving – Change in elevation, shape, size, or color, or itching, crusting, or bleeding.

 If you notice any of these symptoms, please schedule right away for proper diagnosis and to discuss skin cancer treatment options.